 The foundation is most well-known for its summer grant program, where around 20 to 40 students remain on campus through July to research into their individual projects while working one on one with a faculty member.
 Students receive a $3000 stipend to live on campus for ten weeks and a $500 grant to be used on their project.

 Past projects include replacing the metal shields of PET scans to make them less expensive, completing a functional telescope, working on a community garden and analyzing Mexican pottery from the 14th century.
 Other examples include cross-cultural comparisons of perceptions of fairness in the justice system, exploration of video as an art medium and studies of the representation of women in film.

-Professor Vanessa McCaffrey, associate professor of chemistry, has been the director of FURSCA since 2007.
+Professor Vanessa McCaffrey, associate professor of chemistry, has been the director of FURSCA for eight years.